vknguyen1/Project3/README.md

 # Unsolved Issues

-Styling
+- Styling-
-User Profiles
+- User Profiles

 # Future Enhancements

-Allow users to post their workout in a social media feed where others can interact with.
+- Allow users to post their workout in a social media feed where others can interact with.

-Allow users to view graphs of their progression.
+- Allow users to view graphs of their progression.

-Deploy an interactable calener
+- Deploy an interactable calener